ChrisWinters/gemini-chat/README.md

-# Personal Gemini AI Chat
+# Terminal Gemini AI Chat

 Use the terminal to interact with Google's Gemini AI.

 ## Features

+- Runs on Windows, Mac, and Linux
 - Test command ` npm run test ` - Gemini will tell you a joke and explain it
-  - The joke is never funny, while the explanations are
+  - The jokes are rarely funny, while the explanations often are
 - Chat command ` npm run chat ` - Activates the interactive chat prompt
   - Use cases: Ask a question, code review/help, write an article, research
   - Type 'exit' to quit, or press CTRL/CMD+C